grafana/agent/docs/overview.md

 _Host Filtering mode_ is achieved by setting a `host_filter` flag on a specific instance inside the Agent's configuration file.
-When this flag is set, the instance will only scrape metrics from targets that are running on the same machine as the itself.
-This is extremely useful to migrate to sharded Prometheus instances in a Kubernetes cluster, where the Agent can then be deployed as a DaemonSet and distribute memory requirements across multiple nodes.
+When this flag is set, the instance will only scrape metrics from targets that are running on the same machine as the instance itself.
+This is extremely useful to migrate to sharded Prometheus instances in a Kubernetes cluster, where the Agent can be deployed as a DaemonSet and distribute memory requirements across multiple nodes.

 Note that Host Filtering mode and sharding your instances means that if an Agent's metrics are being sent to an alerting system, alerts for that Agent may